Not sure what to bring to work that is easy to prep, healthy and taste's good.

 I really do believe that planning your meals in advance is so important.

 It will also save time by washing and chopping your vegetables in advance, ideally as soon as you get home from grabbing your groceries so that it's done.

 I found a few recipes to give you some idea's ....

-here is a great chili recipe + as well as an egg salad sandwich that looks so yummy! these are taken from the blog (never home) maker that has so many great recipes as well as other healthy information.
+Here is a great chilli recipe, as well as an egg salad sandwich that looks so yummy!
+These are taken from the blog (never home) maker that has so many great recipes as well as other healthy information.